tanhuy998/context-js/README.md

   - Scope: the component lives only in a particular scope, there's no the same unless outside its scope.
   - Transient: components live anywhere even though which context it stand.

+When a singleton is initiated, It's dependencies are also singleton or transient component.

+When a transient component is initiated, It's dependencies could be transient, singleton or scope component depends on the context that the transient component is initiated.
+If transient compoent is initiated without a "scope", It's dependencies are singleton and transient.
+Otherwise, the dependencies would be both singleton, scope and transient.

+About scope component.
+Like transient, It's dependencies are the same.
+There's just a difference on it life's cycle.
+If a scope component is initiated without scope, It would be treated like a transient component and otherwise in "scope".

 ```js
 const {ApplicationContext} = require('express-controller-js');